Intel oneAPI

 For example:

-You should be able to tune your code for using AVX2 SIMD instructions (those are the highest SIMD supported by AMD Zen2 kernel).
-More on the supported compiler flags: AMD EPYC™ 7xx2-series Processors Compiler Options Quick Reference Guide
+You should be able to tune your code for using specific AVX2 SIMD instructions (i.e. the highest SIMD supported by AMD Zen2 kernel) by following the instructions given in AMD EPYC™ 7xx2-series Processors Compiler Options Quick Reference Guide

 See also: Best Practice Guide - AMD EPYC.